0xProject/0x-monorepo/contracts/staking/spec/spec.md

 /// @return _maximumMakersInPool Maximum number of maker addresses allowed to be registered to a pool.
 /// @return _cobbDouglasAlphaNumerator Numerator for cobb douglas alpha factor.
-/// @return _cobbDouglasAlphaDenominator Denominator for cobb douglas alpha factor.
+/// @return _cobbDouglasAlphaDenominator Denominator for cobb douglas alpha factor. function getParams()
-/// @return _wethProxyAddress The address that can transfer WETH for fees.
-/// @return _zrxVaultAddress Address of the ZrxVault contract. function getParams()
     external
     view